Earning a Doctor of Education Degree in California

 What to Know About California Online Ed.D.
 Programs

-In California, online doctoral programs in education fall into two broad categories: Ed.D. programs in leadership offered by non-profit schools (e.g. Brandman, Northcentral, and USC) and those offered by for-profit institutions (i.e. Alliant and Trident).
+In California, online doctoral programs in education fall into two broad categories: Ed.D. programs in leadership offered by non-profit schools (e.g. Brandman, National, Northcentral, and USC) and those offered by for-profit institutions (i.e. Alliant and Trident).
 They’re all regionally accredited, so you’ll be able to choose your comfort zone.
-Brandman and USC programs are also CAEP-accredited.

 Keep in mind that California online Ed.D. programs can be just as challenging as on-campus doctorates.
 Dissertations are standard and hands-on work may be required.
 Even with for-profit options, candidates are expected to have a minimum 3.0 GPA and some experience under their belt.

 Note: Unsure about distance learning?
 We talk more about the distance learning experience in our overview of online Ed.D. programs, and we cover costs in our guide to the cheapest online Ed.D. programs in the nation.

 Online Ed.D.
 Programs at Non-Profit Universities

-USC’s Online Doctor of Education in Organizational Change and Leadership is run by the USC Rossier School of Education, which often sits in the top 15 of U.S. News & World Report’s rankings for Best Education Schools.
-That means rigor!
+USC’s Online Doctor of Education in Organizational Change and Leadership is run by the USC Rossier School of Education.
 The Ed.D. combines online assignments with real-world applications, such as an annual immersion weekend.
 And there’s a capstone, which consists of a dissertation, a reflective self-assessment, and additional deliverables.

 We’re also pleased to note that these 2 schools can help with the Administrative Services Credential (ASC):